 After confirming the hard disks are correctly setup, restart the computer and insert a MS-DOS boot disk or MS-DOS install disk – if all went well in previous steps, the computer should boot from this disk, then automatically run MSDOS setup.
 If you don’t have a setup disk and just used a MS-DOS boot disk, the computer should at least boot to command prompt, showing A:/>.

 I recommend exiting MS-DOS setup to check that the hard disks / compact flash cards are configured correctly.
 Exit the setup program (press F3) and type FDISK at the command prompt and press enter – if all is well the FDISK program should load and give you a series of choices – press “4” to view the existing disk, partitions and logical drives.
-You can then exit the program and restart MS-DOS setup, or follow the commands in FDISK to create your MSDOS partition(s) first (in case you want to setup multiple partitions or adjust their sizes), then resume MS-DOS setup.
+Follow the commands in FDISK to create your MSDOS partition(s) first (in case you want to setup multiple partitions or adjust their sizes), then restart and resume MS-DOS setup.

 Once you have successfully installed MS-DOS, boot again from your dos boot disk, and then type FDISK /MBR at the command prompt – this adds the master boot record to your disk allowing your computer to boot from the CF card / hard disk directly.
 It seems this step is necessary even after MS-DOS installation, else you won’t get a hard disk command prompt.
 After executing FDISK/MBR, restart the computer once more.
 You should now be able to boot your Compaq Portable 386 to its hard disk MS-DOS prompt without needing floppies.